Nitrate in community water systems

 What is nitrate and how does it get in drinking water?

-Nitrate occurs naturally in air, soil, water, and plants.
-High nitrate levels in groundwater are often caused by fertilizers, run-off from barnyards or feedlots, septic systems, and decaying plant debris.
-Higher levels are more likely to be in agricultural areas, shallow aquifers, and geologically vulnerable areas, like places with sandy soil.
+Nitrate is a substance that occurs naturally in air, soil, water, and plants.
+Nitrate dissolves easily in water and can be a result of runoff or leakage from fertilized soil, wastewater, landfills, animal feedlots, septic systems, or urban drainage.
+High levels of nitrate in drinking water are more likely in farming areas, shallow water sources and geologically vulnerable areas, like places with sandy soil.

 In Minnesota, there are a few systems with nitrate at levels of concern.
 The number of systems in actual violation of the MCL is not equivalent to the number of systems listed in the chart with concentrations above 10 mg/L, because compliance is based on the average of an original sample result and a confirmation sample rather than a system-wide calendar year average.

-Maximum nitrate levels of Minnesota Community Water SystemsPercent of tested systems by maximum nitrate concentration
+Maximum nitrate levels of Minnesota community water systems